 Ethiopia is an African country located above the equator.
-It has an altitude that ranges between 4232 and 14,842 feet.
-On the plateaus, the highest elevation is 9843, which is exceptionally high.
+It has an altitude that ranges between 4,232 and 14,842 feet.
+On the plateaus, the highest elevation is 9,843 feet, which is exceptionally high.
 Therefore, Ethiopia's quality of Arabica coffee is high, and the altitude, especially at the great rift, ensures that the coffee quality stands out.

-Ethiopia is the top producer of coffee in Africa and the fifth worldwide.
-It produces 441,000 tons which is around 4 percent of the total coffee consumed worldwide.
-The producing areas are the western sides of Ethiopia and the central region of Addis Ababa, which is the capital city.
+Ethiopia is the top producer of coffee in Africa and the fifth worldwide, producing about 441,000 tons (around 4 percent of the total coffee consumed worldwide).
+The producing areas are the western sides of Ethiopia and the central region of Addis Ababa, the capital city.

 Colombia has an elevation of 8284 feet and allows for the growth of various crops.
-Among them is coffee which maintains high quality and is very reliable in the economy of the country.
+Among them is coffee which maintains high quality and is very reliable in the country's economy.
 Moreover, the altitude is good as it ensures that the quality of coffee from Colombia is outstanding in terms of flavor.

 It is the third-highest coffee producer and accounts for 8% of the coffee in the world markets.
-Many people have a good understanding of Colombian coffee because of its outstanding flavor and quality.
-You need to know that Colombia is the second-largest producer of Arabica coffee in the world.
+Many people understand Colombian coffee well because of its outstanding flavor and quality.
+You need to know that Colombia is the world's second-largest Arabica coffee producer.

 Honduras holds the 6th position after Ethiopia in the production of high-quality coffee.
-It ranks 5th globally in addition to being the largest producer in Central America.
+It ranks 5th globally and is the largest producer in Central America.
 Honduras supplies about 3.6 % of the world market with Arabica coffee due to its favorable climates.
 Areas around the west of the country are the greatest producers of coffee.

-The highest altitude in Honduras is 9416 feet above sea level that makes it ideal for coffee growing.
+The highest altitude in Honduras is 9,416 feet above sea level, making it ideal for growing coffee.
 Areas that grow coffee in Honduras boast of producing the best coffee quality because the slow maturation process of the crops allows the development of desirable bean flavor and density.